 Warburg Pincus-backed NWP buys 5 Lippo malls for US$124m

 NWP Retail, a joint venture between Warburg Pincus and PT City Retail Developments, is seeking to capitalise on Indonesia's burgeoning middle class, who as they accumulate wealth are spending more on consumer goods than ever before.
-The South-east Asian nation's economy is expected to expand about 5 per cent in 2020, faster than neighboring Singapore and Malaysia.
+The Southeast Asian nation's economy is expected to expand about 5 per cent in 2020, faster than neighbouring Singapore and Malaysia.

 Indonesia "lacks an adequate supply of modern and investment-grade retail stock, as well as national-level developers focused on producing such assets", according to NWP Retail's website.
 "At the same time, tenants at all levels continue to expand throughout the country, which leads to a gap in adequate retail supply."